Repercussion (album)

 Repercussion is the second studio album by American power pop band the dB's, released in 1981 by Albion Records.
 Like its predecessor, Stands for Decibels, the album was commercially unsuccessful but critically acclaimed.

-This was the band's final album with the original lineup, as Chris Stamey left in early April 1982.
+The album, Albion Records LP #109, is variously reported as being released in 1981 or 1982.
+It was reviewed by Billboard on December 26, 1981, although reviewers sometimes received copies in advance of release.
+AllMusic and Spotify list a 1982 release.
+Bandcamp's 2024 remaster release says 1981, as does the dB's own website.

+Shortly after the album's release, Chris Stamey left the group to pursue a solo career in early April 1982, making Repercussion the last album with the original lineup until they reunited and released Falling Off the Sky 30 years later.

 Background and production

 Stamey and Peter Holsapple, the band's dual singers/guitarists, each ended up contributing six songs on the album.
 As was the case on their debut, Stamey's songs veered towards more experimental melodies and rhythms, while Holsapple's songs were more traditionally in a pop vein.

 The album was produced by Scott Litt (later famous for his association with the band R.E.M. and for remixing Nirvana's album In Utero), giving it a "fuller, more modern overall sound".

 The first track, Holsapple's "Living a Lie", featured a horn section, the Rumour Brass.

 Stamey's "ridiculously catchy" song "Ask for Jill" was about the process of mastering an album.

 Holsapple's composition "Amplifier" (about a suicidal man reflecting on how his significant other left him and took all his belongings, save for the titular object) became the band's lead single and also their first video.
 "Amplifier" was later rerecorded and included on the band's next album, Like This.
 The original version was later included on Rhino Records' box set Left of the Dial: Dispatches from the '80s Underground.

 A video for the second single, "Neverland", was completed but went unreleased until the band uploaded it to their website in 2008.